Vetinari Job Security

 - In one episode Smithers is ill and Mr. Burns vows to save him—noting that otherwise he would have to teach a new assistant his filing system.

 - In another episode, Smithers goes on vacation and invokes this by deliberately choosing the most incompetent employee to fill in as Burns' assistant.
 Naturally, this is Homer Simpson.
-However, it backfires on him because Homer is so spectacularly incompetent that Burns is forced to learn to be self-sufficient, and when Smithers gets back Burns fires him.
+However, it backfires on him because Homer eventually snaps from Burns' treatment that he punches him.
+This truamtized Burns and he became terrified of Homer.
+This forced Burns to learn how to do things for himself like operate the phone, prepare coffee and drive a car.
+He thanks Homer for this just as Smithers is coming back and Smiters ends up fired.
+Eventually, Homer injures Burns again and thus Burns relies on Smithers once more.

 - In one episode of Cyberchase, the drum player from one of the best bands on the Mount Olympus was kidnapped and convinced by Hacker that he'd be better appreciated as a solo act.
 The rest of the team were already thinking of of dumping him, as they didn't think that he added anything to the band.
 Turned out, he was the most important member, since he seems to be the only one who can keep the proper rhythm pattern (the day's lesson) and without him, the music was awful.
 The band player is eventually convinced to come back and he reunites with his bandmates, who finally realize how important he is.